department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/research-plan.md

 **Research questions**

-1. Are users able to navigate through the pre-poulated short form easily and without confusion?
+1. Are users able to navigate through the pre-populated short form easily and without confusion?
 2. Are users able to navigate through the short form based on self-reported information easily and without confusion?
 3. Do users understand what the short form is?
 4. Do users understand why they can fill out a short form?